 The campaign aims to copy the codes of cosmetic advertising campaigns.
 Shots are taken in the studio by a photographer who usually undertakes photoshoots for big luxury brands.
 At first glance, we are faced with yet another campaign for a beauty cream, but soon the less desirable side-effect of the product is revealed: the destruction of the marine environment.
 The “Bad Cosmetics" campaign will be deployed across social media and in the press, and in European surf magazines in particular.

 This professional campaign titled 'Bad Cosmestics' was published in France in February, 2020.
 It was created for the brand: Surfrider Foundation, by ad agency: ici Barbès.
-This Print medium campaign is related to the Public Interest, NGO industry and contains 3 media assets.
-It was submitted over 3 years ago.
+This Print medium campaign is related to the Public Interest industry and contains 3 media assets.
+It was submitted about 4 years ago.

 Advertising Agency: ici Barbès, Paris, France

 Artistic directors: Hugo Gallois, Timothée Bouquet, Loris Utard

 Agency consultant: Louisa Mangione